Summer tips for parents apart and co-parents

 Holiday childcare for separated parents

 Many parents have agreements in place to split the holiday care of their kids.
-If your kids are at school, this means covering a minimum of 6-7 weeks each over the year.
-Many working parents therefore must make alternative arrangements like unpaid leave, time spent with grandparents, or summer-camps.
+If your kids are at school, this means covering a minimum of six to seven weeks each over the year.
+Many working parents therefore must make alternative arrangements like unpaid leave, time spent with grandparents, or summer camps.
 There are lots of different approaches depending on the strength and quality of your co-parenting relationship.

-If your kids are older, agree a common set of ground rules to govern activities and how much time children of different ages can spend home-alone.
+If your kids are older, agree on a common set of ground rules to govern activities and how much time children of different ages can spend at home alone.
 There are no hard and fast rules or laws about this, but the NSPCC has guidance here.

 FAQs